 The most common type of ray found in the oceans off the Yucatán Peninsular is the southern stingray.
 These large flat fishes are relatives of sharks and skates and spend most of their life ‘scurrying’ close to the sandy bottom for the sea floor.

 At times, you might spot a southern stingray buried in the sand with only its large eyes popping above the sandy hiding place, this can be tricky to see, but they often leave a little trail in the sand that can guide you to where it is resting!

 When fully grown, mature southern stingrays can be as large as five feet wide (1.5meters), with a long thin, whiplike tail, but the usually the average size is smaller.

 8. Spotted Porcupinefish

-With its large head and hauntingly empty, big, black eyes, these fish look almost cartoonlike in their form.
+With their large head and hauntingly empty, big, black eyes, these fish look almost cartoonlike in their form.

 Named after the most colorful birds in the sky, parrotfish are some of the most colorful fish on the reef.
 As well as bright shiny scales, they also have a bird-like beak, which they use to nibble at the algae on the corals.

 When they eat the coral and rock, it is digested and ‘pooped out’ as sand, which helps to preserve the sandy beaches you enjoy in Playa during your vacation.